endia-org/Endia/README.md

   </a>
 </p>

 When using Endia's imperative (PyTorch-like) interface, we compute the gradient of a function by calling the **backward** method on the function's output.
-This imperative style requires explicit management of the computational graph, including setting `requires_grad=True` for the input arrays (i.e. leaf nodes) and using `retain_graph=True` in the backward method when computing higher-order derivatives.
+This imperative style requires explicit management of the computational graph, including setting `requires_grad=True` for the input arrays (i.e. leaf nodes) and using `create_graph=True` in the backward method when computing higher-order derivatives.

 ```python
 import endia as nd